José María Arizmendiarrieta: Financial entity

-The objective of the “Labour Bank" (Laboral Kutxa) credit cooperative financial entity, was to cover the industrial and service cooperatives in their investments and growth, and in turn, channel their profits and the savings of their members.
-The first office was opened in October 1959, and in addition to it financial function, it assumed the activation of the Social Welfare service to cover the 314 members of ULGOR and the other industrial cooperative “Talleres Arrasate”.
+The objective of the "Labour Bank" (Laboral Kutxa, a credit cooperative financial entity) was to cover the industrial and service cooperatives in their investments and growth, and in turn, channel their profits and the savings of their members.
+The first office was opened in October 1959, and in addition to its financial function, it activated the Social Welfare service to cover the 314 members of ULGOR and the other industrial cooperative "Talleres Arrasate".

-In the statutes that he presented for its approval, he reinforced the inter-cooperation, by passing the existing cooperatives to be members of the credit cooperative and proposing to the new cooperatives the incorporation as members.
+In the statutes that he presented for the approval of the Labour Bank, he reinforced mutual cooperation by proposing that the existing cooperatives be members of the credit cooperative and that the new cooperatives be incorporated as members.
 In this way, they mutually reinforced their solvency.
-A characteristic of Labour Bank from its beginnings, and until the creation in 1991 of the Mondragon Corporation, was the existence of two Divisions: the Financial and the Business Division.
+A characteristic of the Labour Bank from its very beginning, and until the creation in 1991 of the Mondragon Corporation, was the existence of two divisions: the Financial Division and the Business Division.
 While the former performed the ordinary functions of a savings bank, the functions of the Business Division were autonomous.
-On the one hand, it supported existing cooperatives in matters of internationalization, management or legal advice, and on the other, it promoted the creation of new cooperatives, both in sectors where they already existed and in new ones such as research, the primary sector, or the educational one.
+On the one hand, it supported existing cooperatives in matters of internationalization, management and legal advice, and on the other, it promoted the creation of new cooperatives, both in sectors where they already existed and in new ones such as research, the primary sector, and the educational one.

 In addition to linking employees and industrial cooperatives as partners, Arizmendiarrieta wanted the rest of the population to get involved, and for this he used simple and popular messages.
-Thus, at the inauguration in 1960 of a new Labour Bank office, his motto was “O notebook, o suitcase”, that is, save to invest and create jobs, or emigrate.
+Thus, at the inauguration in 1960 of a new Labour Bank office, his motto was "O notebook, o suitcase", that is, save to invest and create jobs, or emigrate.

 Mutual assistance

-Like the financial entity, in June 1959 the EPSV- Voluntary Social Welfare Entity called Lagun Aro was created to respond to the cooperative members' need for social protection.
-The reason was that due to their status as self-employed workers, they were excluded from the General Public Social Security Scheme, alluding to their status as owners, as opposed to that of employed workers.

-Its function was, on the one hand, to provide a mixed coverage system that included Benefits from the Public Social Security System, through the Self-Employed Regime to which the cooperative members were affiliated.
-And on the other, Lagun Aro's own benefits, such as coverage for illness, unemployment in the event that a cooperative was in difficulty, retirement, widowhood, and complementary health care.
+Like the financial entity, in June 1959, the EPSV (Voluntary Social Welfare Entity) known as "Lagun Aro" was created to respond to the cooperative members' need for social protection.
+The reason for this was that being self-employed workers, as opposed to employees, they were excluded from the General Public Social Security Scheme.
+Its function was, on the one hand, to provide a mixed coverage system that included benefits from the Public Social Security System through the Self-Employed Regime to which the cooperative members were affiliated, and on the other, to enable access to Lagun Aro's own benefits, such as coverage for illness, unemployment in the event that a cooperative was in difficulty, retirement, widowhood, and complementary health care.
 As in Laboral Kutxa, the cooperatives were members of Lagun Aro.